Security-Onion-Solutions/securityonion-docs/grafana.rst

 Configuration
 -------------
 Grafana configuration can be found in ``/opt/so/conf/grafana/etc/``.
+However, please keep in mind that most configuration is managed with :ref:`salt`, so if you manually make any modifications in ``/opt/so/conf/grafana/etc/``, they may be overwritten at the next salt update.

 More Information
 ----------------